exercism/docs/using/solving-exercises/tdd.md

 1. Add _just enough_ code to pass the test.
 1. Run the test suite.
 1. If the test still fails, repeat step 2.
-1. Once the test passes, refactor your code as desired, ensuring all the activated tests still pass.
+1. Once the test passes, refactor your code as desired, ensuring all active tests still pass.
    Refactoring might include:
     - removing any duplicated code,
     - spliting long functions into smaller ones